jackzhy96/SurgPose/README.md

 4. For now, you may have to manually get (positive and/or negative) point prompts for each UV paint dot.
 We consider providing a GUI for easier labeling in the future.

 ## Stereo Matching
-We provide code for stereo matching.
+We provide example code for stereo matching based on [RAFT](https://github.com/princeton-vl/RAFT).

 ## Trajectory Generation